 Paul M. Bernon

-Paul is a co-founder and served as fundraising chair of the Next Generation Developers Task Force, a group of real estate professionals that acquired and redeveloped a dilapidated fraternity house into patient family housing at Boston Children’s Hospital, and co-founder and chairman of the Urban Renewal Committee, a public-private partnership between the Massachusetts Department of Conservation and Recreation and Boston Children's Hospital's Injury Prevention Program that redeveloped a rundown playground into a safe, educational, and disability friendly play space.
+Paul is a co-founder and served as fundraising chair of the Next Generation Developers Task Force, a group of real estate professionals that acquired and redeveloped a dilapidated fraternity house into patient family housing at Boston Children’s Hospital.
+He was a co-founder and chairman of the Urban Renewal Committee, a public-private partnership between the Massachusetts Department of Conservation and Recreation and Boston Children's Hospital's Injury Prevention Program that redeveloped a rundown playground into a safe, educational, and disability friendly play space.
 Paul is a Board Member for the Alliance for Business Leadership, an organization of Massachusetts business leaders committed to the connection between social responsibility and the sustainable growth of the Massachusetts economy.
 He is a former director of the Massachusetts Housing Finance Authority, a quasi-public agency that has provided over $17 billion in financing for affordable housing since its inception.

 Paul graduated with a Bachelor of Arts from Boston University’s College of Communication and earned a Master’s Degree in Real Estate Asset Management from New York University.